rowlandekemezie/contacto/README.md

 ## Installation
 1. Clone the repository [here](https://github.com/mentrie/contacto)
-2. Navigate to your terminal and change your directory to the contacto.
+2. Navigate to your terminal and change your directory to the `contacto`.
 3. Run `npm install` to install node dependencies.
 4. Run `npm link` to creates a symbolic link between project directory and executable command.